 7. If it’s rainy, you can still have fun together with our suggestions for games and other ways to amuse the family in the article Indoor activities for kids.

 You don’t have to get up for work or school tomorrow morning so why not throw an Easter party?

-• Or you could arrange a get-together that’s cheap but fun – get your mates to bring dishes or turn your party into a themed event, perhaps?
-Get inspired with our article Throw a great party on a tight budget.
+9. Or you could arrange a get-together that’s cheap but fun – get your mates to bring dishes or turn your party into a themed event, perhaps?

-Why not continue the fun into Monday with our ideas for 5 ways to max your bank holiday downtime?
+So go ahead, and continue the fun into Monday with 5 ways to max your bank holiday downtime!